ssusancho/scho-BinaryNumbersInCSharp/README.md

 For each of the following, specify if the resulting calculation will result in an Overflow, Underflow, or No Error.

-* Using 4-bit signed integers: 4 + 4 - ANSWER HERE
+* Using 4-bit signed integers: 4 + 4 - overflow
-* Using 4-bit signed integers: 0 - 4 - ANSWER HERE
+* Using 4-bit signed integers: 0 - 4 - no error
-* Using 4-bit signed integers: -7 - 2
+* Using 4-bit signed integers: -7 - 2 - underflow
-* Using 6-bit signed integers: 30 + 2
+* Using 6-bit signed integers: 30 + 2 - overflow
-* Using 6-bit signed integers: 0 - 32
+* Using 6-bit signed integers: 0 - 32 - underflow
-* Using 6-bit signed integers: 14 - 16
+* Using 6-bit signed integers: 14 - 16 - no error

 ## Submit your Work